 Will I be expected to make my co-payment at the time of each visit?

 Our administrative staff will verify your physical therapy benefits following your initial visit to determine your deductible and co-pay.
 We will share this information with you and ask you to settle your co-pay at least weekly.

 Will I be sore following treatment?

 You could very well experience some soreness during and following your visit.
 Please follow the instructions your rehab team will share with you to decrease pain (ice, elevation, unloading, etc).
 If you do not experience a decrease in pain or you are unsure of what to do, please contact us.

 Will my therapist communicate with my physician regarding my treatment?

 Yes!
-Each time you return to you physician, we will complete a Progress Note reviewing your status as well as your treatment plan.
-It is critical that you let your therapist know, in advance, when your physician appointments are, so that this information is conveyed in a timely manner.
+Each time you return to your physician, we will complete a progress note reviewing your status as well as your treatment plan.
+It is critical that you let your therapist know in advance when your physician appointments are so that this information is conveyed in a timely manner.
 In addition, your physician will be made aware of any complications or concerns you may have between physician visits.